Hot weather is here and sharing safety tips is always essential!

-6. Summer check-up (watch the video!): Nose to tail exams are important any time of year but it’s good to get a baseline before summer comes around.
-It’s a good chance to talk to your vet about anything you’ve noticed that’s out of the ordinary.
-And perhaps your dog has allergies that are seasonal and could benefit from medication – this is a great opportunity to bring up some things you’ve seen pop up.
+6. Summer check-up (watch the video!): Nose-to-tail exams are essential anytime, but it’s good to get a baseline before summer.
+It’s an excellent chance to talk to your vet about anything you’ve noticed that’s out of the ordinary.
+And perhaps your dog has allergies that are seasonal and could benefit from medication – this is an excellent opportunity to bring up some things you’ve seen pop up.

 7. Seniors pets: They can easily overheat.
-Unfortunately, their bodies don’t work as efficiently as they used to so keep senior dogs inside or monitor the time they are outdoors.
-A little vitamin D is ok but they shouldn’t be left outdoors for long periods of time.
+Unfortunately, their bodies don’t work as efficiently as they used to, so they keep senior dogs inside or monitor them when they are outdoors.
+A little vitamin D is ok, but they shouldn’t be left outdoors for long periods of time.
 Watch for signs of heavy panting.